 The quote is just another peek at what treasure you are going to find in the book.
 The quote relates to the financial and recurring income management.
-One of the inter related topic of marketing management that can be found in the book.
-The book not only fulfils the tall claim of being an absolute business guide but also can be related to in one’s personal life.
+One of the interrelated topic of marketing management that can be found in the book.
+The book not only fulfills the tall claim of being an absolute business guide but also can be related to in one’s personal life.

 With more than 100 practical tips, tricks and insights, they guide you through the steps of building your foundation, amassing your digital assets, going to market, optimizing your profile, attracting more followers and effectively integrating social media and blogging.

 For beginners overwhelmed by too many choices, as well as seasoned professionals eager to improve their game, The Art of Social Media is full of tactics that have been proven to work in the real world.
 Or as Guy puts it, “Great Stuff, No Fluff.